killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 The only way we can respond differently, and know what next steps are appropriate, is if we know the person's intentions.

+### When it Makes Sense to "Punish"

+I'm using "punish" here in a really broad way.
+I'm not advocating any type of a punishment, or even the mertis of punishment in general.
+For all instances of harm in social justice spaces, I think our best path forward is [restorative justice](http://restorativejustice.org/restorative-justice/about-restorative-justice/tutorial-intro-to-restorative-justice/lesson-1-what-is-restorative-justice/#sthash.H16Q3qY0.dpbs).

+But, colloquially, we could call that a form of punishment.
+And what I'm saying here our feeling the need to enact any form of "justice" in response to a harm caused, should consider the intentions of the person who caused the harm.

+In the above hammer example, responding with some form of punishment makes sense.
+Not only did the harm happen, but it was intended.
+So depending on your parenting toolkit, "time outs" or "groundings" or whatever would make sense to be applied.

+But if it truly _was_ an accident, #1 above, grounding the kid because his hammer slipped doesn't make sense, right?
+Cutting off his Wi-Fi certainly wouldn't make sense, because WiFi hadn't been invented yet.
+Something altogether different is in order in that case (maybe a conversation about tool safety).

+Of course, we should _always_ tend to the person hurt.
+That's not what I'm questioning here, or suggesting we reconsider.

+But whether or not we need to tend to the person who did the hurting -- how we do so -- is a decision that must consider their intentions, or we're ignoring something integral to the harm that was done (and the likelihood that harm will take place again in the future).

 ### Benevolence to Maliciousness as a Scale for Responding

 Consider an intentions scale of 0 to 10, with 0 being "Purely Benevolent", and 10 being "Insidiously Malicious."